suzannenoel/INF653-Midterm/README.md

 ## Database Setup

-Run the SQL in `database_setup.sql` to create and seed the database.
+Run the SQL in `database_setup.sql` to create the database.

 ## API Endpoints